cuhsat/pssst/doc/api.md

 * Push a message

 All user actions, except `find`, must be signed with the senders private key.
+For user referencing, only the hashed user name is used, real user names must never be used.
 Only required HTTP headers are listed.

 ### Create